pkalro/jekyll-now/_posts/2018-06-06-The-curious-case-of-Promise-cloning.md

 Once the server responds, the Promise moves to one of the following states:

-  * **Fullfilled**- Given the server was successful in returning what we asked for in the HTTP request
+  * **Fulfilled**- Given the server was successful in returning what we asked for in the HTTP request
   * **Rejected** - Given the server failed at giving us what we asked for

 #### Coming back to what's causing the problem..